-Scott Goldberg is a veteran journalist known for his colorful storytelling.
+Scott Goldberg is a veteran storyteller known for conceiving, writing, editing and delivering colorful content.

 He's been recognized for his ability to make complex topics relatable, winning the National Edward R. Murrow Award for Excellence in Writing - twice - as well as five Emmys.

-Scott's reporting has taken him around the globe, where he's covered everything from natural disasters and violent protests to baseball games and bears on golf courses.
+As a network and local news correspondent, Scott has traveled the globe covering everything from natural disasters and violent protests to baseball games and bears on golf courses.

 Currently he's the midday anchor at ABC News Radio in New York.